"Profit center" and "cost center" are management

 Revised 10/28/2004.

-are met: (1) The article must be distributed in its entirety and not in
+are met: (1) This article may not be distributed in whole or in

-distribute.
-(3) No fee of any kind may ever be charged for distributed
+must be clearly readable.
+(4) No fee of any kind may ever be charged for this article or for any larger volume of which

-without express written permission from Flagship Technologies, Inc.
+All other uses require express written permission from Flagship Technologies, Inc.